An Integrative Genome-Scale Metabolic Modeling and Machine Learning Framework for Predicting and Optimizing Single-Cell Protein Production in Saccharomyces cerevisiae: Discussion

 \section{Discussion}

-The results demonstrate that an integrative pipeline combining GEM-based simulation, unsupervised representation learning, supervised ML, mechanistic interpretation, and generative modelling can provide substantive insights into the metabolic determinants of yeast biomass production.
+The results demonstrate that an integrative pipeline combining GEM-based simulation, unsupervised representation learning, supervised machine learning, mechanistic interpretation, and generative modeling can offer significant insights into the metabolic factors influencing yeast biomass production for SCP engineering.

-The high R\textsuperscript{2} values achieved by Random Forest (0.99989) and XGBoost (0.9990) indicate that the biomass objective in FBA is largely determined by a tractable subset of flux variables~\cite{bib11}.
-This is theoretically consistent with the stoichiometric network structure: under FBA optimality assumptions, biomass flux is dictated by a relatively small number of rate-limiting reactions~\cite{bib4,bib8}.
-SHAP analysis operationalises this insight by identifying the specific features (e.g., Features 1446, 863, 2909, 2911) contributing most to prediction variance~\cite{bib10}.
-The sparse distribution of feature importance, with a dominant peak near reaction index~1500, aligns with the well-established principle that central carbon metabolism reactions are primary controllers of growth rate~\cite{bib5,bib14,bib22}.

-The 12-fold improvement in biomass flux via Bayesian optimisation (0.0858 to 1.041~gDW$\cdot$hr$^{-1}$) underscores the substantial potential for media formulation optimisation in yeast fermentation~\cite{bib12,bib13,bib21}.
-The rapid convergence of the Gaussian process surrogate suggests a smooth, unimodal biomass-versus-nutrient landscape amenable to efficient optimisation.
-Elevated glucose and oxygen availability as key drivers is consistent with the Crabtree effect in aerobic yeast physiology.

-The GAN variance of 0.156 indicates that the model has captured meaningful diversity in the feasible flux space without complete mode collapse.
-The prominence of Growth and Lysine metabolism ($\approx0.73$ and $\approx0.65$ mean absolute flux) among GAN-generated pathways, alongside TCA cycle contributions, indicates biologically plausible metabolic configurations.
-Future GAN architectures conditioned on target biomass values could be used to generate flux profiles targeting higher productivity regimes.

-The pathway enrichment of Alanine, aspartate, and glutamate metabolism in Cluster~1 aligns with the recognised role of these amino acids as primary nitrogen scaffolds in biosynthetic pathways in \textit{S.~cerevisiae}.
-The downregulation of Exchange reactions and Transport subsystems in high-growth states is consistent with more efficient intracellular resource utilisation.

-Several limitations merit acknowledgement.
-The FBA framework assumes metabolic steady state and does not account for dynamic regulatory responses, enzyme kinetics, or transcriptional regulation.
-All predictions are \textit{in silico} and require experimental validation.
-Future work will prioritise experimental validation of priority engineering targets using CRISPR-Cas9-mediated gene editing, followed by growth phenotyping under computationally optimised media conditions.
-The pipeline is organism-agnostic and can be extended to \textit{Escherichia coli}, cyanobacteria, and oleaginous yeasts~\cite{bib16,bib24}.